 3.1 To make a booking for an escorted tour with the Company the Client must complete an online booking form and submit a deposit of £400.00 or 20% of the tour cost per person, whichever is specified by the Company.

 3.2 The Contract between the Company and the Client will come to effect and be binding on both parties with effect from the date that notification of the acceptance of the deposit, and approval of the application booking form has been sent by the Company to the Client.

-3.3 We reserve the right for whatsoever reason to return the deposit to you and refuse acceptance of your application for booking at any time, including after the commencement of the tour, subject to as otherwise expressly provided within these Terms and Conditions.
+3.3 The Company reserves the right for whatsoever reason to return the deposit to the Client and refuse acceptance of their application for booking at any time, including after the commencement of the tour, subject to as otherwise expressly provided within these Terms and Conditions.

 4 Balance of Payment

 4.1 The Client will pay the balance of the tour price and any visa cost (where applicable) no less than 90 days before the Departure Date.
 If the booking is made less than 90 days before the relevant Departure Date the Client must pay the tour price in full on booking.

 4.2 In the case of international payments the Client will ensure that the full GBP Sterling amount is received by the Company after all bank charges and any interest rate fluctuations have been levied.

 5 Failure to pay the Balance of Payment when due